D5CN/ASHttpd/README.md

 Support PC\MAC\Andorid\iOS

+# Demo Project
+The demo/ directory stores an example project that is cross-platform compatible with automatic screen adaptation.
+Upon initialization, it launches AS3's native webview component.
+The implementation also includes a local web server (via ASHttpd) that facilitates host APP communication through get/post requests.

 # What ASHttpd can do
 start a http server,and allow javascript communicate with actionscript by send post/get data.